mikobartnicki/songbook/README.md

 minor chords in lowercase letters.
 Semitones are always in sharp notation, never flat (i.e. F#, not Gb).

+If a capo is suggested, the indicated position matches my vocal range and might not suit yours.
+Feel free to change it to fit your own voice.

 ## Author

 Unless explicitly stated otherwise, I am not the author of the songs presented